XanaduAI/unicirc/README.md

 providing numerical tools to check necessary conditions for their universality, and implementing variational optimization workflows to compile typical unitaries to them.

-The code used to produce the data and figures in the preprint "Unitary synthesis with optimal brick wall circuits" is enclosed as well.
+The code used to produce the data and figures in the preprint ["Unitary synthesis with optimal brick wall circuits" (arXiv:2511.16736)](https://arxiv.org/abs/2511.16736) is enclosed as well.

 The repository is structured as follows: